sushanku/monitor-app-kubernetes/README.md

 # monitor-app-kubernetes
+**App Info**: This simple application allows you to upload the file and monitors those uploaded file.
 A guide on deploying this simple server's file monitoring app which uses flask and postgres.

 ---